-Solar panels are a great investment for your home.
+Solar panels for housing are a great investment.
 Not only do they allow your family to save on electric bills, but they do it in a sustainable way for years to come.
 Generally speaking, solar panels are extremely durable and with no moving parts, they will generally require little to no maintenance.

 United States Department of Energy, “Most solar electric systems last 30 years and pay for themselves in 4 to 5 years after tax credits and rebates.
 That means homeowners can enjoy free electricity for years.”
 In New England, it typically takes closer to 6-8 years to pay off your system.
 But that is still a very short period of time in comparison to the life your solar panels can have, making it absolutely worth buying a system.
 Still, it’s important to understand when you might wish to replace various parts of your solar system.